2025-26 Academic Catalog

 Only graduate courses (course numbers 5000 or above) will apply to a graduate degree, even if the undergraduate course number (4999 or less) is listed.
 No exceptions will be made.

-Major in Physical Education: Pedagogy
+Major in Leadership in Physical Education

 The primary focus of this program is the study of teaching (pedagogy).
 This program does not lead to a teaching license in Physical Education.